imodpasteur/LoopExtrusion/README.md

 # LoopExtrusion

-A tool to simulate chromatin loop extrusion with LAMMPS and estimate states proportions from simulations (closed vs extrusion vs free)
+A tool to simulate chromatin loop extrusion with LAMMPS and estimate loop state proportions from simulations (closed vs extrusion vs open)

 This repository contains three directories:
- - **simulations** used to simulate a polymer.
+ - **simulations** used to simulate a polymer with or without loop extrusion.
- - **simulated_data_subsample** contains few polymer simulations with and without loop extrusion.
+ - **simulated_data_subsample** contains a few polymer simulations with and without loop extrusion.
- - **Anchor-anchor_analysis** used to analyse simulated polymer to estimate states proportions (closed vs extrusion vs free)
+ - **Anchor-anchor_analysis** used to analyze simulated loop anchor coordinates to estimate loop state proportions (closed vs extrusion vs open) from simulated static imaging.

 ## Simulations